 - Refrigerate overnight.
 This helps the flavor develop further while slowing down the fermentation process.

 - Boil and Bake.
-Remove the bagels from the refrigerator and allow them to come to room temperature, approximately 45-60 minutes.
-Then boil them briefly in water and malt before baking.
+Remove the bagels from the refrigerator and allow them to come to room temperature, approximately 90-120 minutes.
+This is longer than my plain Bagel recipe because the cinnamon in the dough slows the yeast down.
+Then boil them briefly (30 seconds on each side) in water and malt before baking.
+I find using Alexa or Siri takes longer than just setting a timer, so I use a TimeStack from Thermoworks which lets me set multiple timers and to record my voice so I know what the timer is.
+(They also sell an Extra Big and Loud Timer which is also great.)
 Be careful not to linger too long after boiling before baking.
 It is best to get them into the oven within a few minutes after boiling.

 I have not included U.S. volume measurements for this recipe.
 Bread formulas are very precise.
 There is too much disparity when measuring 1 cup of flour.
 If you are going to make my bagels, I want you to end up with a desired result – not a rubbery, dense bagel.
 If you still need to buy a scale (shame, SHAME!), see my post on Weighing v.
 Measuring for some recommendations.